CVE-2025-40931: CWE-340 Generation of Predictable Numbers or Identifiers in CHORNY Apache::Session::Generate::MD5

 Potential Impact

-The vulnerability allows attackers to predict session IDs due to weak randomness in their generation.
-This can lead to unauthorized access to user sessions, compromising confidentiality and integrity of affected systems.
-The CVSS score of 9.1 reflects a critical impact with network attack vector, no privileges required, no user interaction, and high confidentiality and integrity impact.
-Availability is not affected.
-There are no known exploits in the wild reported at this time.
+The vulnerability allows attackers to predict session IDs due to weak randomness in the generation process.
+This can lead to session hijacking and unauthorized access to systems using the affected Apache::Session::Generate::MD5 module.
+The CVSS score of 9.1 reflects high confidentiality and integrity impact with no availability impact.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations